GotoRyusuke/ecc-bimodal-alignment/README.md

 2. **Obtain timestaps**

    It may be of more use if we know the start and end seconds of a word instead of the frame representation.
 Use the [`gen_timstamp`](jsonUtils.py#L11) function to do this.
 Note that the output is a list of [`WordStamp`](DataClass.py#L24) objects, which are similar to the `Segment` data class, but do not have the `score` attribute.
 Now we have the starts and ends for words in the transcript in a sequential order.
+(Check [here](test.py#L11) to see how to call this function)

 3. **Extract slices**

-   If the transcript has been organised in sequential order, then you may extract the recording slices of each speaker with the help of [`gen_speech_timestamp`](utils.py#L8).
+   If the transcript has been organised in sequential order, then you may extract the recording slices of each speaker with the help of [`gen_speech_timestamp`](utils.py#L8) (Check [here](test.py#L31) to see how to call this function).
 The output would be a pandas df like:

 | node | speaker id | text | start_sec | end_sec |
 |-----------|-----------|-----------|-----------|-----------|